dengking/discrete/docs/Data-structure/Graph/Algorithm/Traverse-graph/index.md

 The non-recursive implementation is similar to [breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) but differs from it in two ways:

-1、it uses a stack instead of a queue, and
+1. it uses a stack instead of a queue, and

-2、it delays checking whether a vertex has been discovered until the vertex is popped from the stack rather than making this check before adding the vertex.
+2. it delays checking whether a vertex has been discovered until the vertex is popped from the stack rather than making this check before adding the vertex.

-> NOTE:
->
-> 1、如果"making this check before adding the vertex"会怎样？

 If *G* is a [tree](https://en.wikipedia.org/wiki/Tree_(data_structure)), replacing the queue of the breadth-first search algorithm with a stack will yield a depth-first search algorithm.
 For general graphs, replacing the stack of the iterative depth-first search implementation with a queue would also produce a breadth-first search algorithm, although a somewhat nonstandard one.[[7\]](https://en.wikipedia.org/wiki/Depth-first_search#cite_note-7)